Project-OSmOSE/OSEkit/docs/gallery_basic_use_cases/Spectrogram/tune_parameters.rst

  .. code-block:: none

-    your smallest tile has a duration of: 15.0 (s), with a number of spectra of 1312
+    your smallest tile has a duration of: 30.0 (s), with a number of spectra of 7312

+    Note that unless you have a 4K screen, unwanted numerical compression might occur when visualizing your spectrograms..

-    your resolutions : time =  0.011 (s) / frequency =  17.578 (Hz)
+    your resolutions : time =  0.004 (s) / frequency =  48.828 (Hz)